AlxHnr/libvirt-sandbox-environments/README.md

 graphroot = "/var/lib/user/containers/storage"
 ```

+Note that this requires the `fuse-overlayfs` package to be installed inside the VM.
+Also make sure
-Ensure that the VMs configured disksize is large enough to store your images.
+that the VMs configured disksize is large enough to store your images.